 Newton Biocapital

-Newton Biocapital is a venture capital investment firm based in Brussels, Belgium, established in 2017.
-The firm specializes in financing biotech and life science projects primarily in Belgium, the Netherlands, Germany, France, and Japan.
-It targets both promising start-ups and neglected or undervalued late-stage projects, aiming to mitigate risks while creating value for investors.
-Newton Biocapital's leadership team comprises specialists with extensive management and investment experience, who actively support bio-entrepreneurs throughout the development stages of their projects.
-The firm's focus is on initiatives that address the prevention and treatment of chronic diseases, reflecting its commitment to advancing healthcare innovation.
+Newton BioCapital is a venture capital investment firm based in Brussels, Belgium, founded in 2017.
+The company specializes in financing biotech and life science projects primarily in Belgium, the Netherlands, Germany, France, and Japan, with an emphasis on the prevention and treatment of chronic diseases.
+Newton BioCapital aims to support both promising early-stage start-ups and neglected or undervalued late-stage projects, thereby mitigating risks and enhancing investor value.
+The leadership team comprises seasoned professionals with extensive management and investment experience, who provide coaching and guidance to bio-entrepreneurs throughout the development stages of their projects.

 Philippe De Backer